U.S. intervention on EU opens rift in UK leadership

 "They are perfectly entitled to say 'look if you're interested in the American perspective, we think Britain stands taller in the world if you stand tall in your own neck of the woods'."

+"The point that the prime minister would make is that Europe is changing, the European Union and the euro zone are changing in response to the economic crisis in recent years," the spokesman said.

-"The prime minister's view is that he wants a change in Britain's relationship with the European Union and to seek fresh consent for that," he said.
+"The prime minister's view is that he wants a change in Britain's relationship with the European Union and to seek fresh consent for that."

 Nigel Farage, the leader of the anti-EU UK Independence Party, a party which has surged in the polls on the back of eurosceptic sentiment, was more blunt.